Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/export-opml.markdown

 @title How to export OPML
 @template nnw5mac_en.html

 Your subscription list is portable, meaning you can easily switch to another app or service at any time.
-NetNewsWire can export an OPML file containing all your subscriptions.
-This file format is well-established and widely supported for just this purpose.
+NetNewsWire can save a file containing all your subscriptions.

+This file is saved in the OPML format.
+It’s a widely supported *open* format that’s effectively the standard for sharing feed subscription lists.

 1. From the menu bar, choose **File** → **Export Subscriptions…**
 2. If you have multiple accounts, select which account’s subscriptions will be exported